 Beaches get very busy in the summer months, particularly on Sundays when local families flock to the beach together with friends, huge tents, enough food for an army and tons of sea gear.
 It’s not uncommon to see tables laid with a tablecloth, cutlery, plates and glasses with a television or radio nearby.
 These families arrive at around noon and pack up late in the evening.
-On the other hand, many beaches are almost deserted in the autumn and winter months when you can walk for miles and sunbathe in peace.
+On the other hand, many beaches are almost empty in the autumn and winter months; you can walk for miles and sunbathe in peace during those seasons.

 There are no private beaches on the Costa del Sol, and access is good and well-signposted from the A-7 (signs usually say “Acceso Público a la Playa”).
-Parking facilities are limited in some places, and during the summer attendants operate in many car parks.
-You’re not obliged to pay them, although many people do.
+Some places have limited parking facilities, and during the summer many car parks have attendants operating.
+You don’t have to pay them, although many people do.

 Mijas Costa has few good beaches apart from the sandy bay at La Cala.
 The other beaches are narrow, often rocky with sea urchins, and are rarely cleaned out of season.
 Fuengirola, Benalmadena and Torremolinos all have nice, clean municipal beaches with excellent facilities.

-Malaga’s beaches are concentrated on the east side of the city where the Playa de la Malagueta, Los Baños del Carmen and the Playa del Palo are situated.
-The sand is grey and occasionally there are problems with pollution from the nearby port but in general the beaches are well-maintained and clean.
+The east side of Malaga city is home to several beaches.
+These include Playa de la Malagueta, Los Baños del Carmen and Playa del Palo.
+The sand on these beaches is grey.
+Occasionally, there may be problems with pollution from the nearby port.
+However, in general, the beaches are well-maintained and clean.

 There are several long, grey sandy beaches on the east side and Nerja has many isolated coves.
 Some of these, particularly near Maro, are protected natural areas and vehicle access is prohibited.
 The sand is coarse, and beaches in some parts aren’t well-maintained out of season.

-- Camping is prohibited on all beaches on the Costa del Sol, although special permission may be requested from city authorities
+- Camping is prohibited on all beaches on the Costa del Sol, but you can request special permission from city authorities.

-- Fishing is permitted only in certain areas
+- You can fish only in certain areas.

 - Beach bars with sports equipment must have an entry and exit lane marked by coloured buoys in the sea.
-Swimming is prohibited in this lane.
+You should not swim in this area.